 A subcontracting plan gives the Buyer information about the extended team that is being formed for a project.
-With energy storage projects, this section may be very important, as the Bidder is likely to be either an EPC firm procuring ESS equipment or an engineering and construction contractor with product suppliers as subcontractors.
+With energy storage projects, this section may be very important, as the Bidder may include EPC firms, developers, or integrators with various subcontracting and procurement structures.
 If any subcontractors are likely to be involved in the project, the deadlines or milestone markers should be adjusted to allow sufficient time for the Bidder to complete execution of subcontractor contract(s) after the primary contract is executed.
-For the protection of all involved parties, the RFP should require that the Buyer-Bidder contract be fully executed prior to the execution of any Bidder-Subcontractor contracts.